PurpleTurtleCreative/notes.purpleturtlecreative.com/_notes/wordpress/development-scripts.md

 nav_order: 1
 ---

-# Development Scripts for Local WordPress Development
+# Scripts for Local WordPress Development

 **Some of these scripts are NOT production-safe.
 Only implement on a production site if you fully understand what the script is doing.**
 {: .banner .banner-danger}